Azure/Azure-Verified-Modules/docs/content/contributing/bicep/composition.md

 - parameters are changing to a custom type
 - the parameter structure is changing
-- backwards compatibility will be maintained
+- backward compatibility will be maintained

 Existing **input parameters** used to be definined as follows (reducing the examples to the minimum):